- About shareholding

 - ANZ traces its origins to the Bank of Australasia, which opened its first office in Sydney in 1835.
 The bank established a Melbourne office in 1838, where ANZ's world headquarters is located today at 833 Collins Street, Melbourne.

 - ANZ is a publicly listed company, and was incorporated on 14 July 1977 in Australia.
 Australia and New Zealand Banking Group Limited is the main holding and operating company for the Group and our registered office is ANZ Centre, Level 9, 833 Collins Street, Docklands, Victoria, Australia.

-- We are one of the five largest and most successful listed companies in Australia, and we are the number one bank in New Zealand.
+- We are one of the five largest listed companies in Australia and the number one bank in New Zealand.

-- We operate in more than 32 countries across Australia, New Zealand, the Pacific, Europe, Dubai, USA and Asia including our technology and operations centre in Bangalore, India.
+- We operate in more than 33 countries across Australia, New Zealand, Asia, Pacific, Europe and America and the Middle East including our technology and operations centre in Bengaluru, India.

-- We have 411,692 shareholders (excludes employees whose only ANZ shares are held in trust under ANZ Employee share schemes).
+- We have over 400,000 shareholders (excludes employees whose only ANZ shares are held in trust under ANZ Employee share schemes).